Weed spraying has become quite visible in Carlsbad and Eddy County. Most of us have seen the lawns, flower beds, and parking lots sprayed with blue.

 Again, not to get too scientific, pre emergents are designed to stop weed and other plant seeds from sprouting and growing.
 They generally don't have any effect on existing vegetation that's already growing.

-There are many types of these chemicals in different strengths and chemical make ups to target different plant groups, species, and application areas.
+There are many types of these chemicals in different strengths and chemical make ups to target different plant groups, species, application areas, and seasons.
+For example, Fall is a great time to apply pre-emergent.
+See is Fall pre-emergent weed control really necessary?.
+If the right chemicals are used, you can get great resultsin the Spring.
 The most common areas where these are used are lawns and planting beds.
 Most are selective as explained above.

 Post, meaning after, emergent herbicide weed killers are designed to kill existing vegetation that is actively growing after it has already sprouted.
 These can be used in most applications but are also commonly used in lawns and planting beds.
 These can be selective or non-selective as explained above.